 What the research tells us

 A personalized, targeted approach may be a solution.
-For example, healthcare professionals can work with patients to develop a customized self-care plan that acknowledges how their symptoms affect them and suits their needs, abilities and preferences (8).
-Related recommendations include seeking patients’ feedback, understanding their personal experiences, offering coaching, and promoting a sense of control.
+For example, healthcare professionals can work with patients to develop a customized self-care plan that acknowledges how their symptoms affect them and suits their needs, abilities and preferences.
+Related recommendations include seeking patients’ feedback, understanding their personal experiences, offering coaching, and promoting a sense of control (8).
+Certain psychological strategies that aim to change negative thoughts or increase motivation and resolve conflicting feelings—such as cognitive behavioural therapy or motivational interviewing—can also be useful tools.
+Evidence shows that these strategies may improve self-care and health-related quality of life, in the short-term, among people with heart failure but no diagnosis of major depression or cognitive impairment (9).
 The use of ‘decision aids’ (tools that guide people through the process of making difficult decisions) may also be useful in putting together an effective self-care program (8).